embrace-io/embrace-docs/README.md

 - Reviewing

-Please follow the usual "pull request" process to create a PR in GitHub and have it reviewed by @steve-koontz for proofreading.
+Please follow the usual "pull request" process to create a PR in GitHub and have it reviewed for proofreading.

 - Staging